 Is Oris a luxury watch brand?

-Oris is one of the most popular watchmakers currently operating in the luxury market, and its reputation as a luxury brand is partly a result of its specialist approach.
+Yes, Oris is a luxury watch brand, and its reputation as a luxury brand is partly a result of its specialist approach.
 Unlike the broad strategy employed by mainstream watchmakers such as Seiko, Oris focuses solely on the core principles of Swiss watchmaking.
 From the brand’s trademark mechanical movements to the strict quality controls necessary to retain the ‘Swiss-made’ label, the Oris name commands significant admiration throughout the industry.

 Are Oris watches a good investment?

-The exceptional design, construction and materials involved in the manufacture of an Oris timepiece mean it can hold significant value over a longer period of time.
+Oris watches are a good investment because the exceptional design, construction and materials involved in the manufacture mean it can hold significant value over a longer period of time.
 Having said that, the investment potential of an Oris timepiece is largely dependent on the desirability of the watch and the degree to which it is cared for.
 Most luxury watches decrease in value shortly after purchase, but investing in a particularly rare, desirable or attractively priced model can prove to be financially attractive.

 Ready to Find Your New Watch?